Jorge Coronado

 - 3-135 Crowe

-He has won funding for research and academic initiatives from the National Endowment for the Humanities, the Rockefeller Foundation, the Mellon Foundation, and most recently the American Academy in Berlin, among others.
+His prize-winning research and academic initiatives have won funding from the National Endowment for the Humanities, the Rockefeller Foundation, the Mellon Foundation, and most recently the American Academy in Berlin, among others.
 He has been a Visiting Professor at the Pontificia Universidad Católica del Perú and lectured broadly at universities in Latin America, Europe and the United States.
-At Northwestern, he has been active in building the Department of Spanish & Portuguese and the Program in Latin American & Caribbean Studies (LACS).
+At Northwestern, he has been active in building the Department of Spanish & Portuguese and the Program in Latin American & Caribbean Studies.
 He served as Chair of the former for two three-year terms (2010-2017), oversaw its renovation, and inaugurated its doctoral program.
-He served as Director of LACS and currently is Co-Director of the Andean Cultures & Histories working group (ACH) at the Weinberg College Center for International and Areas Studies.
+He served as Director of LACS and currently is Director of the Andean Cultures & Histories working group at the Weinberg College Center for International and Areas Studies.
 His work on the editorial boards includes the PMLA, the Revista de Estudios Hispánicos, and Iberoamericana Vervuert's Los ojos en las manos book series.
 In 2021, he assumed the responsibilities of Series Editor for Illuminations: Cultural Formations of the Americas at the University of Pittsburgh Press.